 *

-below: Apr.13, 1938 at about 4:05 pm - this is one of the last photos taken of the Honeymoon Bridge, just before it sank into the Niagara River, directly in front the water treatment facility, which is seen at the right, on the American side.
-In less than an hour, the ice floe carried the remnants of the bridge almost a mile downriver from where it had collapsed nearly three months earlier.
-This photo looking out across the river was taken from the area near the end of Otter St. on the Canadian side.
+below: Apr.13, 1938 at about 4:05 pm - this is one of the last photos taken of the Honeymoon Bridge, seen in the middle of the Niagara River just before it sank.
+This location is directly in front the Deco-styled Ashland Ave.
+Sewage Treatment Plant (seen at the right, on the American side, which opened in 1938 and was demolished in 1974.).
+In less than an hour, the ice floe had carried the remnants of the Honeymoon Bridge almost a mile downriver, from where it had collapsed nearly three months earlier.
+This photo looking out across the river was taken from River Rd. at Otter St,. on the Canadian side.

 Photo by R.Bobak

-above: Feb.23, 2009 - to give you an idea of the kind of ice floe which could have carried the old Honeymoon Bridge in 1938, here is a recent photo I took, at a point slightly downstream from the Schoellkopf site, and upstream from the water treatment plant; the Honeymoon Bridge would have floated by on this exact stretch of river in 1938.
-Here a massive chunk of ice is floating down the Niagara River (heading towards the camera) at a good clip.
+above: Feb.23, 2009 - to give you an idea of the kind of ice floe which could have easily supported the remnant of the old Honeymoon Bridge in 1938, here is a photo of just the same, typical kind of chunk of river ice floating downstream (towards the camera).

 *